Skip to content

 Time (UTC)ScriptWhat it does

-Every 15 minpipelines/auto_digest.py --todayIncremental: read new diary content โ†’ mem0 short-term (infer=False, direct text)
+Every 15 minpipelines/auto_digest.py --todayIncremental: read new diary content โ†’ mem0 short-term (infer=True, fact extraction) + task-extraction pass (custom_extraction_prompt โ†’ category=task)

 01:00pipelines/memory_sync.pySync MEMORY.md โ†’ mem0 long-term (hash dedup)